Jenia Grebennikov

-Jenia Grebennikov (born 13 August 1990) is a French volleyball player of Russian descent.
-He is part of the French national team, 2020 Olympic Champion, two–time World League winner (2015, 2017), 2015 European Champion.
-At the professional club level, he plays for the Russian team, Zenit Saint Petersburg.
+Jenia Grebennikov (born 13 August 1990) is a French professional volleyball player of Russian descent who plays as a libero for Zenit Saint Petersburg and the France national team.
+Grebennikov won a gold medal in the men's tournament at the Olympic Games Tokyo 2020 and is the 2015 European Champion.

 Personal life

-Jenia Grebennikov was born in Rennes, France.
+Grebennikov was born in Rennes, France.
 His father Boris Grebennikov is a former Soviet and Kazakh volleyball player and coach.
 He married his longtime girlfriend Wiem on 31 December 2018.

 Career

 Clubs

 In April 2015, he signed a contract with the Italian team, Cucine Lube Civitanova.